twbs/bootstrap/site/content/docs/5.1/components/offcanvas.md

 - `.offcanvas.show` shows the content
 - `.offcanvas-start` hides the offcanvas on the left
 - `.offcanvas-end` hides the offcanvas on the right
+- `.offcanvas-top` hides the offcanvas on the top
 - `.offcanvas-bottom` hides the offcanvas on the bottom

 Add a dismiss button with the `data-bs-dismiss="offcanvas"` attribute, which triggers the JavaScript functionality.
 Be sure to use the `<button>` element with it for proper behavior across all devices.